kolodny/react-track-events/README.md

   //   eventName: event like 'onClick',
   //   ComponentType: something like `Dropdown`,
   //   info?: 'whatever you passed to the trackEvent attribute (or return value of it being a function)'
+  //   breadcrumbs: array of <Breadcrumb> crumbs wrapping the node
   //   args: [nativeEvent, ...args] // args passed to the event handler,
   //   returnValue?: Whatever the event handler returned
   //   thisContext?: context the event handler was called with;